 Ukrainian President Volodymyr Zelensky was awarded the Boris Nemtsov Foundation prize worth 10,000 euros “for his courage in defending democratic values”.

 This year, the foundation only nominated ukrainian citizens for the prize.
-Among them were Kiev mayor, Vitaliy Klitschko, founder of volunteer at the combat medic unit Yuliya Pajewska (Tyra), and Ukrainian presidential adviser Oleksiy Arestovych.
+Among them were Kyiv mayor, Vitaliy Klitschko, founder of volunteer at the combat medic unit Yuliya Pajewska (Tyra), and Ukrainian presidential adviser Oleksiy Arestovych.
 Zelensky’s win was supported by the founders and the foundation's board.

 The Boris Nemtsov Foundation for Freedom annually awards one person for exceptional courage in defending democratic values and human rights.